Epidemiology, PhD

 Preceptorship Requirement

-Doctoral students who did not complete the MS program in epidemiology at the University of Iowa are required to take EPID:5950 Preceptorship in Epidemiology or demonstrate that an equivalent course has been completed, such as a completed master's thesis at another institution.
+Doctoral students who did not complete the MS in epidemiology at the University of Iowa are required to take EPID:5950 Preceptorship in Epidemiology or demonstrate that an equivalent course has been completed, such as a completed master's thesis at another institution.
 This requirement must be fulfilled within one year of admission to the PhD program.

 Department of Epidemiology Seminar